igsoto/sumo-map-madrid/README.md

 To be used with Simulation of Urban MObility (SUMO)

 Contains:
-- A 4.5 km x 4.5 km map of Madrid city center
+- A 4.5 km x 4.5 km map of Madrid city center (obtained from [OpenStreeMap](https://www.openstreetmap.org/copyright)
 - Obstacles
 - Between 2000 and 9000 cars making trips (insertion is uniformly distributed)
 - Routes are created using the Dynamic User Assignment (DUA) and A-Star algorithms.